You Don’t Have to Be Fearless. Just Curious.

 Boulder Canyon

-A diverse climbing corridor with everything from roadside boulders to committing multi-pitch walls.
-The granite and metamorphic rock here offers excellent variety—cracks, faces, slabs, and overhangs.
+A diverse climbing corridor with everything from roadside boulders to quality sport climbing walls.
+The granite rock here offers excellent variety of climbing styles; cracks, faces, slabs, and overhangs.
 Multiple crags mean we can always find the right challenge for your skill level and goals.

 "It can be tough to climb a mountain.
 However, it is not as tough as convincing yourself that you can climb it."